free of charge

 Monopoly, concentration, independence:

-what future for European live music?
+what future for the European cultural sector?

 Large groups are buying up venues, ticketing services, booking agencies, etc., to the point of controlling the entire market value chain.
 This “360-degree strategy” can be observed in Belgium in particular.
-Following a workshop on this issue organised last March in Brussels within the framework of Reset!, a network supported by Creative Europe which brings together and supports cultural structures and independent media, this discussion aims to question the future of the live music sector in Europe, between threats to independent ecosystems and increasingly perceptible monopolie
+Following a workshop on this issue organised last March in Brussels within the framework of Reset!, a network supported by Creative Europe which brings together and supports cultural structures and independent media, this discussion aims to question the future of the cultural sector in Europe, between threats to independent ecosystems and increasingly perceptible monopolies.